hgautam/kube-deployment-strategies/recreate/Readme.md

 ### Steps to follow

 1. Check version 1 is active
-2. Delete version 1
+2. Delete version 1 by deploying version 2
-3. Deploy version 2
-4. Validate version 2
+3. Validate version 2

 ### Requirements